coupa/simple_health_check/README.md

 Same as the `SimpleHealthCheck::GenericCheck` but will also be executed by the `/health` action.
 It should only be used for light-weight checks that will return immediately.

+* `SimpleHealthCheck::AsyncHttpEndpointCheck` - This does the health checks of http endpoints passed to it in an asynchronous way.
+Pass an array of endpoints that must be health checked.

 Derive new checks from `SimpleHealthCheck::Base` and write the `call` method.

 The `/health` action returns an http code (:ok, or other code as determined by a check result).
 In a Rails app,